 — Alan Watts

-Often we labeled situations as “bad” if it we hate it.
+Often we label our experience as “bad” if we hate it.
 And “good” if we like it.
 But the bad cannot exist without the good, and vice versa.

-Whatever happens in our life, we’ll never be sure of the consequences it may bring in the future.
+Whatever happens in our life, we’ll never know the consequences it may bring in the future.

 As Alan Watts said: